Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 3. To run, use the following:
 '.\printTests.exe'
 4. Program will run the printing tests.
+5. Observe the 'EXPECTING' and 'GOT' results.
+Matching means a success.

 Note: printing tests were separated for ease of use.